PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security/index.md

 Purism sells their laptops with PureBoot, a fork of Heads.
 It works in pretty much the same way, with a few extra features.

-Let's go through some of their claims and contrast that agains reality.
+Let's go through some of their claims and contrast that against reality.

 > PureBoot can protect against firmware tampering.